MR-ach/CAResNet/README.md

 Note: All experiment were excecuted with NVIDIA GeForce GTX 1650Ti

 ## File discription
-* `--main-cnn`: One-dimensional CNN for fault classification.
+* `main-cnn`: One-dimensional CNN for fault classification.
-* `--main-eca`: One-dimensional CNN with ECA for fault classification.
+* `main-eca`: One-dimensional CNN with ECA for fault classification.
-* `--main-res-eca`: One-dimensional ResNet with ECA for fault classification. (our proposed ## CAResNet)
+* `main-res-eca`: One-dimensional ResNet with ECA for fault classification. (our proposed ## CAResNet)
-* `--main-resnet`: One-dimensional ResNet for fault classification.
+* `main-resnet`: One-dimensional ResNet for fault classification.

 ## Implementation details
 - The overall experiments include swd,wd,swd-sem and wd-sem are included in Run Main.ipynb.
 Directly using this file can get the results.
 Note that users should change the directory to successfully run this code.